globaleaks/whistleblowing-software/REST-spec.md

 This creates an empty submission and returns the ID to be used when referencing it as a whistleblower.
+ID is a random 64bit integer.

 `/submission/<submission_id>`

-Returns the currently submitted fields and material filenames and size
+Returns the currently submitted fields and material filenames and size.

 `/submission/<submission_id>/submit_fields`

-does the submission of the fields that are supported by the node in question and adds it the selected submission_id
+does the submission of the fields that are supported by the node in question and update the selected submission_id

 `/submission/<submission_id>/add_group`

-adds a group to the list of recipients for the selected submission.
+adds a group to the list of recipients for the selected submission. group are addressed by their ID.

 `/submission/<submission_id>/finalize`

 completes the submission in progress and returns a receipt.

-`/submission/<submission_id>/add_material`
+`/submission/<submission_id>/upload_file`

-adds material to the selected submission_id.
+upload a file to the selected submission_id.

 `/tip/<string t_id>`

 Returns the content of the submission with the specified ID.
-Inside of the request headers, if supported, the password for accessing the tulip can be passed.
-This returns a session cookie that is then used for all future requests to be authenticated.
+Inside of the request headers, if supported, the password for accessing the tip can be passed.
+This returns a session token that is then used for all future requests to be authenticated.

 `/tip/<string t_id>/download_material`